Skip to main content

 Fashion, Dress and MerchandisingMajor

 Fashion is one of the most dynamic, globally integrated and culturally significant industries in the world.
-Peer behind the gloss and glamour to discover how design concepts come to life – and then are marketed to consumers.
+Peer behind the gloss and glamor to discover how design concepts come to life and are marketed to consumers.

 Overview